awsdocs/amazon-s3-developer-guide/doc_source/crr-add-config.md

   </Destination>
   ...
   ```
-+ When source and destination buckets aren't owned by the same accounts, you can change the ownership of the replica to the AWS account that owns the destination bucket by adding the `AccessControlTranslation` element:
++ When source and destination buckets aren't owned by the same accounts, you can change the ownership of the replica to the AWS account that owns the destination bucket by adding the `AccessControlTranslation` element\.

   ```
   ...